 Nancy Harhut, an Online Marketing Institute Top 40 Digital Strategist, has extensively studied the impact of behavioral science on marketing.
-I had the opportunity to attend her session, 10 Scientific Secrets that Make Your Content Impossible to Ignore, at Inbound 2020.
+I had the opportunity to attend her session, 10 Scientific Secrets that Make Your Content Impossible to Ignore, at HubSpot Inbound.

-And because we’re all about data backed solutions here at DMG, we wanted to share these secrets to help you make YOUR marketing content stick out.
+And because we’re all about data-backed marketing solutions here at GoDelta, we wanted to share these secrets to help you make YOUR content stick out.

 1. Choose Words That Make People Pay Attention

 If I told you there were certain words scientifically proven to make people stop and pay attention, would you use them?

 Well, research such as eye tracking, heat maps and even MRI’s have proven certain words have the power to trigger a response in the brain.
 People are biologically predisposed to find these words in a large block of text or while skimming a page.
 And as a result, they stop and fully consume what these words are saying, even if they were half paying attention to the previous text.